NBA Rumors: L.A. Lakers Could Trade Brandon Ingram And No. 4 Pick For Bradley Beal, ‘Lake Show Life’ Suggests

 — Candace Buckner (@CandaceDBuckner) May 23, 2019

-Bradley Beal will be an incredible addition to the Lakers, giving them a second superstar who will play alongside LeBron James in the 2019-20 NBA season.
-In 82 games he played this season, the 25-year-old shooting guard averaged 25.6 points, 5.0 rebounds, 5.5 assists, and 1.5 steal on 47.5 percent shooting from the field and 35.1 percent shooting from beyond the arc.
+Bradley Beal would be an incredible addition to the Lakers, giving them a second superstar who could play alongside LeBron James in the 2019-20 NBA season.
+In the 82 games he played this season, the 25-year-old shooting guard averaged 25.6 points, 5.0 rebounds, 5.5 assists, and 1.5 steal on 47.5 percent shooting from the field, and 35.1 percent shooting from beyond the arc.
 Being an efficient three-point shooter, Beal will undeniably be a good fit with James.
 Having a legitimate three-point threat like Beal on the floor will make it easier for James to penetrate the opposing team’s defense.

-To acquire Bradley Beal from the Wizards, Fansided’s Lake Show Life suggested that the Lakers could offer a trade package centered on Brandon Ingram and the No. 4 pick in the 2019 NBA Draft.
+To acquire Bradley Beal from the Wizards, Fansided’s Lake Show Life suggest that the Lakers could offer a trade package centered on Brandon Ingram and the No. 4 pick in the 2019 NBA Draft.
 If the Wizards insist for more trade assets in exchange for Beal, the Lakers could also add at least one of Lonzo Ball and Kyle Kuzma.

 As of now, the Wizards haven’t shown any sign that they intend to trade Bradley Beal in the 2019 NBA offseason.
 However, if they finally decide to take a different route and shop Beal, expect the Lakers to make a move.